 US 7 - 12, 13, 14

-Handcrafted in Germany.
-Our most popular hard-duty backpacking boot, and a cult favorite among hardcore backpackers and hunters.
-Super stable, this boot is ideal for carrying heavy (50+ lbs.) loads, over long distances in rugged terrain and extreme weather conditions.
-Ankle is a touch softer than the original Tibet.
+A workhorse of a boot and a cult favorite among hardcore backpackers and hunters.
+Super stable, it’s deal for carrying heavy loads over long distances and rugged off-trail terrain.
+Ankle flex is a touch softer than previous versions.
+Waterproof/breathable.

 Reviewed by NE Washington

 I use this boot for serious backcountry hunting and hiking and every day at work in the field (wildlife biologist).
 They are durable and comfortable.
 I destroy most boots after about 8 months, this model is going approaching a year and still has some life in it.
 After about 6 months the waterproofing started wearing out...I grease them up and it helps, but long walks in wet grass or brush will soak through.
 Overall a good boot.

 Worn them once so far.
 Loving these.
 Great fit right out of the box, no break in time needed.